Eustace (bishop of Ely)

-Eustace (died 1215) was the twenty-third Lord Chancellor of England, from 1197 to 1198.
+Eustace (died February 1215) was the twenty-third Lord Chancellor of England, from 1197 to 1198.
 He was also Dean of Salisbury and Bishop of Ely.

 Early life

-Eustace was probably French or Norman by birth, and was educated at Paris.
+Eustace was probably French or Norman by birth and was educated at Paris.
 He was a student with Gerald of Wales, who remained a lifelong friend.
 After his education was finished, he was considered a master, or magister.
 By 1177, he was a clerk for Robert Foliot, who was Bishop of Hereford, and he stayed at Hereford until around 1186.
 By 1190, he held the office of parson of Withcall, Lincolnshire.
 He entered the king's service sometime before 1194, for he was Dean of Salisbury by 5 May 1194.
 He held the offices of Archdeacon of Richmond, treasurer of the East Riding and archdeacon of the East Riding after this.